 Our teachers are an amazing group of individuals with expert knowledge and experience in their fields.
 Delivering “character first” curricula, our teachers utilize developmentally appropriate instruction using the most effective, research-backed strategies for virtual learning.
 Our teachers are passionate about making a lasting, positive impact on students by developing strong relationships with students and families, and supporting students in reaching their full potential.

-Similar to colleges, tuition is based on the number of courses a student is enrolled in.
+Full time tuition is $36,000 for Middle School and $38,000 for High School.
+For part time, tuition is based on the number of courses a student is enrolled in similarly to college.
 Full time students typically take 4-5 classes per term.

 To apply, click the button below.
 Our admissions team is looking forward to hearing from you and supporting you step-by-step throughout the entire process.